brosand/JetStuff/README.md

 This readme may be a little in depth compared to most readmes, its length is mostly due to it also sort of functioning as a research writeup, recording how each single piece of the analysis is run.
 # Quenched Jet Image Analysis Using Machine Learning
-Using computer image recognition techniques to differentiate between samples of jets.
+Using computer image recognition techniques to differentiate between samples of jets.[1]
 ## Getting Started
 These instructions will help you set up two machine learning models (LDA and NN) train them on jet images, and extract their discrimination methods.
 ### Dependencies
 <!-- For installation instructions, select the item -->
 - ROOT
-- Fastjet
+- Fastjet[2]
 - Tensorflow
 - Keras
 ### Installation